intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management.md

 ## Solving the Problem of Fraudulent and Biased Online Ratings and Reviews

 The patented technology tackles a significant problem in the world of online reviews and ratings.
-Essentially, it's a computer-based method and system designed to help people make better-informed decisions by providing a more accurate and trustworthy aggregate rating for various entities, such as businesses or professionals like doctors.
-The central challenge this technology addresses is the reliability of ratings and reviews found on the internet, which can vary widely due to factors like different reviewers' perspectives and potential fraudulent or biased reviews.
+Essentially, it's a computer-based method and system designed to help people make better-informed decisions by providing a more accurate and trustworthy aggregate rating, known as "Aggregate Ratings," for various entities, such as businesses or professionals like doctors.

 Imagine you're looking for a doctor and want to rely on online ratings.
 This technology doesn't just take the ratings at face value; it goes a step further.
 It searches various online sources where ratings and reviews are stored and collects all the data it finds about the doctor.
 This data includes not only the numerical ratings but also the sentiments expressed in reviews.